-- 4. The Band shall notify in writing existing key employees and primary management officials that they shall either: - a.
+4. Existing key employees and primary management officials shall be notified in writing that they shall either:

+- a.
 Complete a new application form that contains a notice regarding false statements; or - b.
 Sign a statement that contains the notice regarding false statements.